PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 production.
 Commit and push only; do not create, reopen, or update a pull request.

+## Direct pre-Concat result characterization checkpoint

+The pre-Concat composite has three direct production calls plus one independent layout-recovery callback execution.
+It runs indexed, quantized-indexed, and legacy families in fixed order and returns their summed rewrite count as one dictionary.
+The legacy owner prunes unused tensors unconditionally, so a zero composite counter can coexist with cleanup-only mutation.

+A strict expected-failure contract selects `_layout_opt_pre_concat_stats`, `_final_pre_concat_stats`, and `_absolute_final_pre_concat_stats` for the three direct calls.
+It freezes identical ModelIR/layout/diagnostics routing, exact three-call count, three boundary pairs, one-key schema, dispatch order, unconditional legacy cleanup, and the independent layout-recovery callback selection.
+All three direct results must remain unconsumed.

+The focused composite/schema/cleanup, float and quantized Concat fixtures, layout-recovery callback, Slice/late-hard-activation/shape-extract/ReLU-split boundaries, architecture, and pass-efficiency gate is `430 passed, 1 xfailed in 19.00s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.
+The sole strict xfail covers the three selected direct assignments; production is unchanged at this checkpoint.

+At implementation, replace only the three discarded direct expressions with the selected assignments and update stale boundary targets.
+Do not change or consume the layout-recovery callback result in this unit.
+Validate sequentially, commit, and push only; do not create, reopen, or update a pull request.

 ## Singleton/Reshape result characterization checkpoint

 `run_singleton_reshape()` selects seven to ten ordered child runners from the